Immigrant InvestImmigrant Invest

 Residence permit renewal

 Residence permits are valid for 5 years and can be renewed.
-To do so, applications submit documents within two months before the expiry of the current permit and prove the ownership of the property or that other investment assets are being maintained.
+To do so, applications submit documents within 2 months before the expiry of the current permit and prove the ownership of the property or that other investment assets are being maintained.

 3. European residence permits offer visa-free travel, business establishment opportunities, and access to quality services such as healthcare and education.